colepeters/dotfiles/README.md

 - any private info (e.g. API tokens, etc) should be stored in a `~/.secrets` file, which is sourced automatically if it exists
 - any private aliases (e.g. server ssh logins, etc) should be stored in a `~/.aliases.user.zsh`, which is also sourced automatically if it exists

-### Atom
+### Neovim
-Atom?
+Neovim is like Vim, but (in my humble opinion) better.
+I particularly love its asynchronous plugin architecture, how fast its development community is growing, and how well maintenance and support is handled.
+I keep my configuration pretty lean.

 ### Spacemacs
 My `.spacemacs` file specifies the configuration layers I use on a regular basis, which are mostly aimed at HTML, CSS, and JS development.
 In particular, the JS syntax checking is tuned for ESLint.
 I’ve also bound `meta` to the `fn` key, which allows me to use the left `opt` key for inserting diacritics and special characters.
+This is a fairly big work in progress as I’ve been alternating between Spacemacs and Neovim (depending on my mood, the task at hand, the weather, the direction of the wind…).

+### Atom
+I very rarely use Atom anymore, but when I do, my configs here provide me with an environment that works for me.
+Blah.

 ## Usage (OS X)
 These instructions have been tested on my own machine (OS X 10.11, using the latest version of [iTerm2](https://www.iterm2.com/)).
 They presume that you do **not** already have a `.dotfiles` directory in your user (`~`) directory.